keenanMcentee/GPP-Project-1/README.md

 # README #

-This is LAB 11 which is the final lab within the lab series.
-Over the past few months we've created many different applications.
+This is LAB 12 Project I StarterKit.
 This project defines an Cube, Vertex and Fragment Shaders, Texture and uses the GLM Math Library to perform transformations.
 As such its a completed 3D cube project with rotations.
 Modify this example and experiment with rotate, scale and translate functions (see https://glm.g-truc.net/0.9.2/api/a00245.html#ga4683c446c8432476750ade56f2537397)

 ### What is this repository for? ###

-* Lab 11 Experiment with a Cube Texturing All Sides Textured
+* Lab 12 Experiment with a Cube Texturing All Sides Textured

 ### How do I get set up? ###